Collins-Ruto/collins-ruto/README.md

 🌱 I’m also learning Reactjs an awesome JavaScript framework.
 Thereafter I will be working on some backends and data management.

-👯 I’m looking to collaborate with other learning devs to complete the DevsQuest project and I hope it'll be a success.
+👯 I’m looking to collaborate with other learning devs to complete the DevsQuest project and I hope it'll be a success. <hr>

+### Stats

 [![Collins' GitHub stats](https://github-readme-stats.vercel.app/api?username=collins-ruto)](https://github.com/anuraghazra/github-readme-stats)